 International schools in Istanbul cater to various foreign nationalities.
 They offer a variety of international curricula and foreign-language instruction.
 Most international schools in Istanbul offer students the opportunity to learn Turkish, while also organising field trips and cultural activities to assist children in assimilating into Turkish culture and society.

-Enrollment at international schools in Istanbul can be limited.
-It's essential to apply as soon as possible, especially if one's child is of primary school age.
+Enrolment at international schools in Istanbul can be limited.
+It's therefore essential to apply as soon as possible, especially if one's child is of primary school age.
 Most schools will post-admission requirements and application procedures on their websites.
 In many cases, it's possible to begin the application process from abroad.
 This should be a priority for expat parents when planning the move to Turkey.